Skip to Main Content

 Daily movements

-• Typically move short distances each day (Schaller et al. 1985)
+• Typically move short distances each day, winding and exploring a habitat patch (Schaller et al. 1985; Zhang et al. 2014)

-• Foraging patches closely spaced (Schaller et al. 1985)
+• Foraging patches often closely spaced (Schaller et al. 1985)

 Seasonal movements